 Plants suited to acidic conditions thrive on the peatlands; cotton grass, heath spotted orchid and bogbean are widespread and carnivorous plants such as sundew and butterwort are abundant.
 Ditches and small pools support dragonflies, newts, toads and frogs

 On the moors, red deer and mountain hares are a common sight; skylarks herald spring with their song and warm summer days attract adders, which may be seen basking on rocks.
 The heather is often full of the caterpillars of several important moth species such as burnet, oak eggar and emperor moths

-On the extensive coastal areas otters are often seen, as well as both grey and common seals. a variety of shorebirds such as oystercatcher and ringed plover nest on the beaches with passage migrants such as turnstones, godwits, dunlin and sanderling appearing in spring and summer.
-Much of the coastal grassland is machair which has a beautiful floral display in summer and supports breeding birds such as the corncrake.
+On the extensive coastal areas, otters are often seen, as well as both grey and common seals.
+A variety of shorebirds such as oystercatcher and ringed plover nest on the beaches with passage migrants such as turnstones, godwits, dunlin and sanderling appearing in spring and summer.
+Much of the coastal grassland is machair which has a beautiful floral display in summer and supports breeding birds such as the rare corncrake.
 There are areas of saltmarsh which are important feeding grounds for waders, terns and wildfowl, with the natural creeks providing nursery sites for several species of fish.
-The sea pink creates a wonderful display on the saltmarsh in the spring.
+The flowering sea pink creates a wonderful display on the saltmarsh in the spring.

 Offshore, harbour porpoise and bottlenose dolphins regularly hunt in the Sound of Iona while in deeper waters, basking shark, minke whales, orca and Risso’s dolphins are frequently spotted.

 Please read the story of On Sonorous Seas which begins with a whale carcass which came ashore in August 2018 at Traigh an t-Suidhe/Strand of the Seat, on the Isle of Iona.